Near Pemaquid in Lincoln County, Maine — The American Northeast (New England)

 Erected by the Blaisdell Family Association, in America since 1635.

 Location.
 43° 50.231′ N, 69° 30.38′ W. Marker is near Pemaquid, Maine, in Lincoln County.
 Marker can be reached from Bristol Road.
+Marker is in Pemaquid Lighthouse Park, at the south end of Bristol Road.
 Touch for map.
-Marker is in Pemaquid Lighthouse Park, at the south end of Bristol Road.
 Marker is in this post office area: Pemaquid ME 04558, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-John Cogswell and Family (here, next to this marker); Bell House (within shouting distance of this marker); Oil House (within shouting distance of this marker); Pemaquid Point Lighthouse (within shouting distance of this marker); In Grateful Memory of Ensign Richard Rundlett Wells (approx. 2.4 miles away); Boothbay Maine Civil War Monument R.H.T.
+John Cogswell and Family (here, next to this marker); Bell House (within shouting distance of this marker); Oil House Pemaquid Point Lighthouse (within shouting distance of this marker); In Grateful Memory of Ensign Richard Rundlett Wells (approx. 2.4 miles away); Boothbay Maine Civil War Monument (approx. 6.9 miles away); R.H.T.
 Taylor Store in 1882 (approx. 13.9 miles away); Downtown Stores c.
 1892 (approx. 13.9 miles away).

 Also see . . .
 Kristin Hall’s website.
 The Angel Gabriel and the Great Storm of 1635.
 (Submitted on September 8, 2010, by Roger W. Sinnott of Chelmsford, Massachusetts.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 8, 2010, by Roger W. Sinnott of Chelmsford, Massachusetts.
-This page has been viewed 1,043 times since then and 41 times this year.
+It was originally submitted on September 8, 2010, by Roger W. Sinnott of Chelmsford, Massachusetts.
+This page has been viewed 1,095 times since then and 7 times this year.
 Photos: 1, 2. submitted on September 8, 2010, by Roger W. Sinnott of Chelmsford, Massachusetts. • Bill Pfingsten was the editor who published this page.